varya/varya.github.com/_posts/en/issues/2013-10-31-best-way-to-hide.md

 ---

-title: The best way to hide
+title: The Best Way to Hide

 categories: en issues

 layout: post

 ---
-There is a well-known front-end pattern to have hidden elements in DOM and make them visible when necessary.
-As with any good pattern, wrong implementation can compromise it.
+There is a well-known front-end pattern which is to have hidden elements in DOM and make them visible when necessary.
+As with any good pattern, it can be compromised by wrong implementation.

-Most of the times, **hidden** means that the DOM element gets a `display: none` property.
+Most times, **hidden** means that the DOM element gets a `display: none` property.
 This approach has become even more widespread thanks to `.hide()` and `.show()` jQuery helpers.

-Once you have a visible block which you need to hide, you use the `.hide()` helper which assignes an inline `display: none` style property, making the block invisible.
-When it has to become visible again, the `.show()` helper changes the inline CSS `display` property again.
+Whenever you need to hide a visible block you use the `.hide()` helper which in charge of assigning an inline `display: none` style property, making the block invisible.
+When it has to become visible again, the `.show()` helper changes the inline CSS `display` property.

 I believe this is a very nice example of wrong implementation.

-The solution unifies all the elements around the world and assumes all of them need just one way to be hidden; this assumption is far from reality.
+The solution unifies all the elements around the world and assumes all of them can be hidden in the same way.
+But this assumption is far from reality.

 Let us say we have an element in a visible state.
 Guess what will happen when we use `.hide()` and `.show()`?
 Yes, an inline style with a `display` property will be added.
-In other words, the element won't return back to its original visible state.
+In other words, the element will not return back to its original visible state.

 ```
 $('.my-block');